• Share this on:

 3. What competition do you face on the European basketry market?

-China and Vietnam supply more than half of European basketry imports.
+Most of Europe’s basketry imports come from developing countries.
+Together, China and Vietnam supply nearly half of all imported baskets.
 These countries mainly provide mass-produced baskets for the lower-end segments.
 Instead of competing with them, your best opportunities are in the mid-end market.
-There, you compete with manufacturers from countries such as Indonesia, Bangladesh and Madagascar.
+There, you will compete with manufacturers from countries like Indonesia and Madagascar.

 Re-exporters or producers